cover of The Diaries of Judith Malina

-The Diaries of Judith Malina, 1958-1971 publishes for the first time the unpublished diaries of anarchist Jewish German-American theatre director Judith Malina (1926-2015).
-Malina was a stage director, actor, and activist who co-founded The Living Theatre in 1947 with her husband Julian Beck.
-Malina is a major figure in 20th century theatre history in places including the U.S., Brazil, France, Italy, and Germany.
-She made theatre as a way to engage in revolutionary activist work and she was a committed pacifist.
-Her exquisite and detailed diaries showcase her wit, observations, cultural commentary, deep self-reflection, and humor.
-In these diaries, she chronicles not only her life and that of her theatre, but vivid analyses of politics and culture and the people with whom she worked, studied, and socialized: Merce Cunningham, Salvador Dali, Martin Buber, Maya Deren, John Lennon, Jean-Louis Barrault, Allen Ginsberg, Martin Sheen, Erwin Piscator, James Agee, the Berrigan brothers, and Lawrence Ferlinghetti, among others.
-Her diaries are dazzling primary sources that speak to her artistic practice and life.
-She edited two versions of her diaries (1947-57, Grove Press 1984; 1968-69; Random House 1972) that are significant books in both theatre history and literary studies.
-These editions of her unpublished diaries, prepared with the support of the Malina Estate, are the long-awaited follow-ups to these beloved volumes.
+A committed anarchist and pacifist, Judith Malina made theatre as a way to engage in revolutionary activism.
+Her exquisite and detailed diaries showcase her political and social observations, cultural commentary, deep self-reflection, and wit.
+In these diaries, she chronicles not only her life and that of her theatre, but vivid analyses of politics and culture and the people with whom she worked, studied, and socialized: Merce Cunningham, Bayard Rustin, Salvador Dali, Martin Buber, Maya Deren, Jean-Louis Barrault, Allen Ginsberg, Martin Sheen, Erwin Piscator, James Agee, the Berrigan brothers, and Lawrence Ferlinghetti, among others.
+Her diaries are important primary sources that speak to her artistic practice and life.
+The diaries serve as a record of her company, and also a dazzling example of literature.

 "This long awaited, fascinating volume, The Diaries of Judith Malina, 1958-1971, goes far in filling the gap in our understanding of and appreciation for the unique voice, experiences, achievements and perspectives of Judith Malina, the passionate artist-activist and cofounder of The Living Theatre, a groundbreaking ensemble that landed at the center of the zeitgeist during the decade these diaries span.
 In Malina’s intimate, sharply etched and riveting chronicles, astutely and sensitively edited by Kate Bredeson, we can "feel alongside her in the moment" as Bredeson writes in her illuminating, strongly argued introduction, tracking an extraordinary life of/in the theatre that can teach us volumes about a revolutionary time not so different from our own."